Table of Contents

 - the dynamic nature of cloud computing.

-For example, Engineering or DevOps teams may spin up machines in the cloud without thinking through the potential security implications or making IT aware of new cloud instances.
+For example, engineering or DevOps teams may spin up machines in the cloud without thinking through the potential security implications or making IT aware of new cloud instances.

 Continuous attack surface monitoring helps you stay on top of exposed or unauthenticated services and publicly exposed storage, even if one or more of your cloud providers has gaps.
 ASM helps steadily improve best practices, and lets you see what matters as soon as it changes.